dgaitsgo/ARTiMon-demo/README.md

 //execution of the program
 heartRate
 *
-//Next, we declare contraints and their parameters related to what will
+//Next, we declare constraints and their parameters related to what will
 //be monitored.
 In this case, we declare a maximum, a range and a
 //comparative value to describe when the heartRate is too high.